df424/drexel_INFO-T780/search/README.md

 and indicate the solution path in the  search space.

 Let our word consist of a vector of 9 numbers where 0 is reserved for the empty space.
-Let our actions consist of the four principal directions
+Let our actions consist of moving the empty space (0) in the four principal directions where a movement that would take the empthy space outside of the game world has no effect.

 Problem 2: